kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 * **All introduced fields are optional and can be omitted if empty.** This means that during the upgrade or downgrade process, if certain fields or configurations are not required, they can be left out without causing issues or disrupting the upgrade process.

-* **The introduced mechanisms will only be applied if the "shareable" field of the device is not set.**
+* **The introduced mechanisms will only be applied if the "allowMultipleAllocations" field of the device is not set.**
   This ensures that the feature only activates when specific conditions are met, providing flexibility in how the feature is applied.

-  If the "shareable" field is not set, the scheduling mechanisms related to the shared device (e.g., allocating network resources, managing devices) will be triggered according to the introduced enhancement.
+  If the "allowMultipleAllocations" field is not set, the scheduling mechanisms related to the shared device (e.g., allocating network resources, managing devices) will be triggered according to the introduced enhancement.

 * **The upgrade and downgrade processes will follow the DRA strategy.**

 ### Version Skew Strategy

 During version skew, where the API server supports the feature but the scheduler does not, the introduced field can be set, but it will be ignored.
-In this case, all devices will be treated as non-shareable, and all capacities will be considered non-consumable.
+In this case, all devices have allowMultipleAllocations=`false`, and all capacities will be considered non-consumable.
 No errors or warnings will be triggered, but the field will have no effect.

 ## Production Readiness Review Questionnaire